 The Doberman does not require extensive grooming; many call it a “wash and wear” breed.
 So, it requires minimal grooming to stay in the best condition.
 You do not need to bathe your Doberman often.
 The occasional bath will do.
 Also, a quick daily brush will suffice and keep your dog’s coat shiny.
 However, he needs to get his monthly nail-clipping and frequent teeth-brushing sessions to stay healthy.
 You should consult your vet to understand how to clean your Doberman’s ears carefully.

 If you cannot train your Doberman, taking him to puppy-training classes is recommended.
-These steps will ensure that you are raising a well-adjusted and loving Doberman and not one who is unpredictable and given to aggression.
+These steps will ensure that you are raising a well-adjusted and loving Doberman and not one that is unpredictable and given to aggression.
 Lastly, this breed should preferably stay indoors and should not be left alone outdoors.

 Conclusion For Doberman Breeders in Ohio